Rostmoment/HitboxViewer/README.md

 ---

-- There are **two separate dropdowns** in the UI: one for colliders and one for NavMesh obstacles.
+- There are **Two separate selection settings**: one for colliders and one for NavMesh obstacles.
 - Modes are **independent** — for example, `Trigger` affects only colliders, and `Box` affects only NavMesh obstacles.
 - This separation allows clear and flexible control over hitbox visualization.